Radiiplus/octane/README.md

 ```

 The main function `octane()` is an element selector that supports both single and multiple element selection:
-- When selecting multiple elements, it returns an array
+- When selecting multiple elements, it returns an array.
-- When selecting a single element, it returns just that element
+- When selecting a single element, it returns just that element.

 ## DOM Manipulation